bitshares/docs.bitshares.org/source/muse/migration/howto-exporting-wallet.rst

 From Bitcoin Pre-Sale
 ######################

-If you have bought your shares via the Bitcoin Pre-Sale, you can obtain the required information as described in the following guide:
+Those that participated in the NOTEs pre-sale using Bitcoin can obtain the required information to redeem their corresponding amount of MUSE (rebranding of NOTE) as described in the following guide:

 * :doc:`Bitcoin Pre-Sale <howto-exporting-wallet-btc>`